 Of all of the atmospheric hazards, heat waves are perhaps the most difficult to quantify.
 Impacts of heat waves can range from crop losses, to forest fires, to high mortality due to heat prostration, or the aggravation of existing conditions such as high blood pressure or heart disease.
-Extended heat waves with drought conditions can increase potential for brush and forest fires, sometimes sparked by lightning strikes/or human caused.
+Extended heat waves with drought conditions can increase potential for brush and forest fires, sometimes sparked by lightning strikes/or human caused such as by careless smokers or by sparks from trains or equipment.